School of Philosophy and Economic Science: Comments from journalists and authors

-Sociologist of Religion, David V. Barrett, in his 2001 book The New Believers, based partly on interviews with David Boddy he described SES a not a religion, but at the heart of its teaching having a very distinctive philosophy which draws on elements of Christianity and esoteric origins and beliefs but is largely Eastern.
+Sociologist of religion David V. Barrett, in his 2001 book The New Believers based partly on interviews with David Boddy, described SES as not a religion, but as having at the heart of its teaching a very distinctive philosophy which draws on elements of Christianity and esoteric origins and beliefs but is largely Eastern.
 The path of the SES is "a case of personal development rather than attaining knowledge".
-He points out SES follow the teaching of the Shankaracharya because they say "his wisdom, which we have followed, works".
+He points out SES follows the teaching of the Shankaracharya because they say "his wisdom, which we have followed, works".

 Writing in the Times in In 2008, journalist Richard Morrison, observes that SES was behind Oxfordshire arts festival, Art in Action.
 He states "I know people who have found the SES to be a helpful and entirely benign influence on their lives; and others who have encountered it and found it weird.
 Not for a moment do I expect Art in Action to be anything other than a showcase for high-quality craft skills."

 In 2010, Ariel Kiminer of The New York Times reported on her attendance of an introductory course at the School of Practical Philosophy, for which 400 people signed up.
 She said that passengers on the New York City Subway were familiar with its advertising placard which stated: "This poster can make you happier than any other".
-Attendees were "young immigrants and wizened retirees, pretty actresses and tired parents" and that it was touching that "...so many people from so many backgrounds join in the pursuit of wisdom".
+Attendees were "young immigrants and wizened retirees, pretty actresses and tired parents" and that it was touching that "so many people from so many backgrounds join in the pursuit of wisdom".
 She said fellow attendees recounted the effect of the classes on their lives with candour and eloquence, and that the teaching was "not esoteric but practically conventional wisdom."
 After the initial meetings, attendance fell off considerably and she started to dread it; however whenever she would lose patience with the instruction, "one of the students would talk about incorporating these lessons into life, and the honesty and eloquence would win me over again."
 Commenting on allegations that it is a cult, she said: "If so, it must be an unsuccessful one: no one tried to sign me up for the next course, let alone get me to donate my earthly possessions."
 Kiminer stopped attending the course and doing 'The Exercise', and said: "I do still think about what I give my attention to, though.
 And I do still feel touched by the enthusiasm of the other students."